 At that point, once the decision to hire these employees has been made, the company should implement certain intake procedures that may help it later defend a non-compete case.
 This process should be supervised by a lawyer who has experience litigating non-compete cases.
 All of this is discussed in the video.

-Jonathan Pollard is a trial lawyer and litigator based in Fort Lauderdale, Florida.
-He focuses his practice on competition, particularly cases involving non-compete, trade secret and antitrust disputes and represents clients in Florida and throughout the country.
+Jonathan Pollard is a competition lawyer based in Fort Lauderdale, Florida.
 He is licensed in all Florida federal and state courts and routinely represents clients in Fort Lauderdale, Miami, West Palm Beach, Fort Myers, Tampa, Orlando, Jacksonville, and beyond.
 His office can be reached at 954-332-2380.